ngua/rumps/TODOS/dsl.md

   EXECUTE { log(item) }                     ; 'item' is the selected object

 ; After SELECT scalar, use 'item'
-COLLECT ^SALES
+$COLLECT ^SALES
   SELECT value.amount                       ; stream element becomes the _amount_
   SKIP-WHILE item < 100                     ; 'item' is the scalar
   TAKE-WHILE item < 10000
   AGGREGATE SUM INTO total

 ; SELECT can produce global references
-COLLECT ^PATIENT
+$COLLECT ^PATIENT
-  SELECT ^VISITS(key[0])              ; element becomes a Global ref ; 'item' is now a Global that could be further iterated in a nested COLLECT
+  SELECT ^VISITS(key[0])              ; element becomes a Global ref ; 'item' is now a Global that could be further iterated in a nested $COLLECT
 ```

 #### Binding Summary